Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

-We next plot GVAMP rates versus fiber lengths and offsets $o$ for fixed SNRs and $32$-ASK.
-The combined impulse responses are plotted in Fig.~\ref{fig:cd_plot}.
-The channel memory significantly increases from $\SI{0.5}{\kilo\meter}$ to $\SI{10}{\kilo\meter}$.
+We next plot GVAMP rates for different fiber lengths and offsets $o$ for fixed SNRs and $32$-ASK.
+Fig.~\ref{fig:cd_plot} shows that the memory of the combined response $a(t)$ significantly increases from $\SI{0.5}{\kilo\meter}$ to $\SI{10}{\kilo\meter}$.
 Fig.~\ref{fig:subfig_contour_opt_noise} shows that GVAMP benefits from a small offset $o \approx 0.15-0.2$, while large $o$ wastes transmit power.
 The rates of GVAMP increase until $L_\text{fib} \approx \SI{2}{\kilo\meter}$ and remain for constant for $L_\text{fib}$ between $\SI{2}{\kilo\meter}$ and $\SI{10}{\kilo\meter}$.
 This suggests that CD benefits the detector by ``randomizing'' the channel \eqref{eq:A_eff_chan}; see Sec.~\ref{sec:precoding}.
-One can add dispersion at the transmitter by, e.g., using extra fiber or chirped Bragg gratings.
-One can omit precoding for points above the red dashed line, as the rate loss is less than $\SI{0.1}{bpcu}$.
+One can introduce dispersion at the transmitter, for example, by using additional fiber or chirped Bragg gratings.
+One can omit precoding for points above the red dotted line, as the rate loss is less than $\SI{0.1}{bpcu}$.